ip-tools/patzilla/README.rst

   You will be able to step through result pages and display fulltext- and family-information, but running custom queries will be disabled.

-- The `document view demo`_ will display the single document EP0666666A2 without any control elements.
+- The `document view demo`_ will display the patent document EP0666666A2 without any control elements.
+  This is a showcase about how to embed the document view into own applications or how to directly link to single documents.